haera/HACS408E/site/content/docs/_index.md

 next: first-page
 ---

-This is a demo of the theme's documentation layout.
+This is the lectures landing page which should have a schedule that maps the dates to each week.

 ## Hello, World!